jarbassaidai/mftr/README.md

 switches :
 * --token <t>  regex expression to match on
 * --replace <r> string that will be replacing any matched tokens
 * --directory <d>  directory to start the find and replace from
-* --rewrite    rewrite the file that has changes with out the restriction of  token-match-size == replace-string-size
+* --rewrite <True | False>   rewrite the file that has changes with out the restriction of  token-match-size == replace-string-size
-* --backup     create a backup file (keep original with .bak extension)
+* --backup  <True | False>   create a backup file (keep original with .bak extension)
 * --log <l>    create a log file of all lines changed
 * --skipType <list>  add list of file types to skip
-* --includeTpe < list> add list of file types to include
+* --includeType < list> add list of file types to include
+* --revert <True| False>
 default-swithes:
 * --log     mftr_change.log
-* --backup  True
+* --backup  True   file type  mftr_bck
 * exception_log file mftr_msg.log  This is always opened

 required-swithes
 * --replace
 * --directory
 * --token

+Notes on swithes
+* --include  is processed be for --skip
+* --revert  overrides  all replacements
+* --skipType can use comma or space for separator
+* --inlcudeType  can use comma or space for separator
 ### Prerequisites

 Minimally tested under python 3.6 only